github/docs/Содержание/приступайте к работе/быстрый старт/hello-world.md

 By default, your repository has one branch named `main` that is considered to be the definitive branch.
 You can use branches to experiment and make edits before committing them to `main`.

-When you create a branch off the `main` branch, you're making a copy, or snapshot, of `main` as it was at that point in time.
+When you create a branch off the `main` branch, you're making a copy, or snapshot, yt `main` as it was at that point in time.
 If someone else made changes to the `main` branch while you were working on your branch, you could pull in those updates.

 This diagram shows: